HL7/smart-app-launch/input/pages/token-introspection.md

 SMART on FHIR EHRs SHOULD support Token Introspection, which allows a broader ecosystem of resource servers to leverage authorization decisions managed by a single authorization server.
-Token Introspection is conducted according to [RFC 7662: OAuth 2.0 Token Introspection], with the following additional considerations.
+Token Introspection is conducted according to [RFC 7662: OAuth 2.0 Token Introspection](https://datatracker.ietf.org/doc/html/rfc7662), with the following additional considerations.

 ### Required fields in the introspection response